Impressions (John Coltrane album): Music and recording

-Tracks 1 and 3 were recorded live at the Village Vanguard in November 1961, during the same residency that produced the seminal "Live" at the Village Vanguard album, while tracks 2 and 4 were recorded at Van Gelder Studio, respectively on September 18, 1962 and April 29, 1963.
-Track 5, "Dear Old Stockholm," also recorded on April 29, 1963, did not appear on the original release, but appears on later reissues.
-The album was originally released in 1963 on the Impulse! label.
+Tracks 1 and 3 were recorded live at the Village Vanguard in Greenwich Village, Manhattan, in November 1961, during the same residency that produced "Live" at the Village Vanguard.
+Tracks 2 and 4 were recorded at Van Gelder Studio, respectively on September 18, 1962 and April 29, 1963.
+The CD reissue bonus track "Dear Old Stockholm" was also recorded at the April 1963 session.

-The studio tracks were performed by the classic Coltrane quartet (pianist McCoy Tyner, bassist Jimmy Garrison, and drummer Elvin Jones), who are joined by saxophonist Eric Dolphy and bassist Reggie Workman on the tracks recorded live at the Village Vanguard.
+The studio tracks were performed by the classic Coltrane quartet (pianist McCoy Tyner, bassist Jimmy Garrison, and drummer Elvin Jones), who are joined by multireedist Eric Dolphy and bassist Reggie Workman on the live tracks.
 Dolphy contributes a long bass clarinet solo on "India", but lays out on all but the final chord of "Impressions".
-Workman plays only on "India", joining Garrison in approximating the droning sound of Indian classical music.

-Drummer Roy Haynes replaces Elvin Jones on "After the Rain" and "Dear Old Stockholm".
-The title track features nearly fifteen minutes of Coltrane's soloing.
+Workman plays only on "India", joining Garrison in approximating the droning sound of Hindustani classical music.
+Drummer Roy Haynes replaces Jones on "After the Rain" and "Dear Old Stockholm".

-The music reflects Coltrane's evolving emotional and musical range, where he explores jazz modality, the music of India, the blues, and a traditional Swedish folk song.
-The album includes performances across an eighteen-month period.